code-charity/Bulk-Contributor/README.md

 <code>_Doing everything repetitive that humans don't like.
 Not only clean-ups / typo corrections.
-You might know something specific from your niche.
+You might know something specific from your field.
 That is as big as your niche is, if we can fix it for everybody._</code>

 - Did you hear about Wikipedia / MediaWiki Bots? ( https://en.wikipedia.org/wiki/Wikipedia:Bots )
   - 2500 such routines are approved there ( https://en.wikipedia.org/wiki/Category:Approved_Wikipedia_bot_requests_for_approval )